NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

         to Holder principal
 </pre>

-<p>Next we sketch a contract to sell a car on credit.
+Next we sketch a contract to sell a car on credit.
 Being a sketch rather than a full-fledged design, this is an oversimplified or "toy" example &ndash; we leave out fees, any references to a related insurance contract, warrantees, waivers, etc. We also for simplicity have the bank (here the Holder) be the same as the car dealer.
 Finally, we don't show here any lien on the car to secure the loan.
-We will make a stab at a lien-like mechanism in an example below.</p>
+We will make a stab at a lien-like mechanism in an example below.

 <pre>
 loanPayments(payment, schedule) =